-At the discretion of the Director/Associate Director/Programme Leader, and in consultation with the Head of School, a student who, at the end of the programme has failed no more than one non-practicum course with a D+ grade may be invited to submit to the Director/Associate Director/Programme Leader a supplementary piece of work that addresses the areas of concern in the failed course.
+At the discretion of the Associate Director Early Childhood Education, and in consultation with the Head of School, a student who, at the end of the programme has failed no more than one non-practicum course with a D+ grade may be invited to submit a supplementary piece of work that addresses the areas of concern in the failed course.
 If the student meets the requirements of this supplementary work a grade of C- will be awarded.

-At the discretion of the Director/Associate Director/Programme Leader, a student who has narrowly failed to meet a small number of performance criteria for a practicum course may be invited, at no extra cost to the student, to complete additional placement of no more than two weeks duration to demonstrate achievement of these criteria.
+At the discretion of the Associate Director Early Childhood Education a student who has narrowly failed to meet a small number of performance criteria for a practicum course may be invited, at no extra cost to the student, to complete additional placement of no more than two weeks duration to demonstrate achievement of these criteria.
 Where satisfactory achievement is not demonstrated no extension of this placement will be granted and the student will have to apply for permission to re-enrol in the course.

-Return of marked assignments
+Return of Marked Assignments